lisongxu/CSCE156-Project-DB/README.md

   * Visibility Window (25 points): Correct visibility list display and functionality for editing the list.
      * 5 points: Correctly display the visibility list of the current user.
      * 5 points: Correctly add a user to a visibility list.
-Note that, only a user already in the database can be added to the visibility list.
+Note that only a user already in the database can be added to the visibility list.
      * 5 points: Correctly delete a user from a visibility list.
-Note that, only a user already in the visibility list can be deleted from the visibility list.
+Note that only a user already in the visibility list can be deleted from the visibility list.
      * 10 points: Correctly display new post windows after updating visibility lists.
 For example, after Alice adds David to Alice's visibility list, David can see Alice's posts in David's post window.

 #### 5.2.3.
 Bonus Features (Additional points)